jorwat/PlaylistGenerator/README.md

 - You can delete a library as well in the same way.
 Changes will only be reflected after the application is closed
 - You can reload the state of the application by reopening the application.
 It happens automatically.
 If you have a saved library, just hit start and it will say hello.

+##Phase 4: Task 2

+- Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+ You must have one test for the case where the exception is expected and another where the exception is not expected.

+ For this part of the phase, I refactored my library class to be more robust by handling when the exceptions when a playlist does not exist in the library for a few functions.
+These methods are matchAndAdd, matchAndFindRuntime, and matchAndViewSongs.
+These were eventually handled down the line in the playlist app with messages to the user.

+ ##Phase 4: Task 3